felixlopz/hubrise-test-task/content/apps/livepepper/en/map-ref-codes.md

 ---

-**IMPORTANT NOTE**: Depending on your EPOS, Deals may be transmitted to the EPOS without a EPOS code required.
+**IMPORTANT NOTE**: Depending on your EPOS, Deals may be transmitted to the EPOS without an EPOS code required.
 Verify that your Deals are properly set up to comply with your EPOS requirements.

 ---